dialogchat/end_to_end_imitation_learning/README.md

 ## Dependencies

-You will need a spedific version of Keras, Matplotlib .. to run this code.
-So the best way is to install everything into a virtual environment e.g. virtualenv.
+You will need a spedific version of Keras, Matplotlib etc.. to run this code.
+So the best way to install without touching your config is to put everything into a virtual environment e.g. virtualenv.

 Use Python 2.7 and install virtualenv
 ```